milic178/milic178/README.md

-# 👋 Bonjour, Hello, Hola, Konnichiwa!
+# 👋 Bonjour, Hello, Hola, Konnichiwa, Zdravo!

 I'm Marko, a PHP Developer from Slovenia 🇸🇮, currently based in Strasbourg, France 🇫🇷.
 With over **7 years** of expertise in backend development, API creation/integration, and system architecture, I’m passionate about writing clean, efficient code and collaborating on innovative projects.